Eng-DO4/Storefront-Backend-API/README.md

 0. `npm i` to install dependencies
 1. `npm run build` to only build the API JS file
 2. `npm run start` to build JS files and run the server
-3. `npm run format` to format the code with prettier
-4. `npm run lint:f` to fix errors and warnings with eslint
-5. `npm run migration:run` to run all migration up sqls [you need to check the 'database' section]
+3. `npm run migration:run` to run all migration up sqls [you need to check the 'SQL_REF.sql' file]